nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 Initially I thought, I'd just keep using iCloud Music Library for cross-device music synchronization, but once I cancelled the Apple Music subscription, the sync stopped working.
 Turns out this feature is **behind a paywall**.
 You can technically get it back via [_iTunes Match_ ($24.99/year)](https://support.apple.com/en-us/108935).
 Match just stores 256-kbps AAC copies online; your original files stay put unless you choose to replace them.
 On a modern Mac, you do all this in the Music app.
 Without either subscription, cloud sync is gone, and you're back to cable/Wi-Fi syncing.

 Frustrated with the lack of options, I went the **builder route**.
 If I bought a computing device (iPhone in this case), what stops me from just building exactly what I need with code to use it?
-In this article, I want to share my full journey of frustrations towards creating a basic music player functionality: loading MP3 files, organizing and playing them back, but mostly, I wanted to remind myself, this is still a general-purpose computer, I should be able to make it do what I want.
+In this article, I want to share my full journey of frustrations towards creating a basic music player functionality: loading audio files, organizing and playing them back, but mostly, I wanted to remind myself, _this is still a general-purpose computer, I should be able to make it do what I want_.

 ## What Apple (and Others) Offer Today